kbrh3/kbrh3.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science student at the university of Missouri-Kansas City, working on the Bachelors to Masters degree.
+📖I'm a Computer Science student at the university of Missouri-Kansas City, working on the Bachelors to Masters degree.

-My interests are cybersecurity and Artificial Intelligence.
+💾My interests are cybersecurity and Artificial Intelligence.

-I'm a dancer, and my favorite styles are Ballet and Contemporary.
+🩰I'm a dancer, and my favorite styles are Ballet and Contemporary.

-I love circus, and have been training Aerial Arts, Contortion, and Juggling for a few years now, with several different KC based Cirque Companies.
+🎪I love circus, and have been training Aerial Arts, Contortion, and Juggling for a few years now, with several different KC based Cirque Companies.

-I love books, crafting, and my 2 cats
+🐈‍⬛I love books, crafting, and my two cats

 A data-driven personal website
 ======